 First Iteration of My Free Software Mirror

 As I’m gearing towards setting up a Free Software download mirror in India, it occurred to me that I haven’t chronicled the work and motivation behind setting up the original mirror in the first place.
-Also, seems like it would be good to document stuff here for seeing the progression, as the mirror is going multi-country now.
-Right now my existing mirror i.e., mirrors.de.sahilister.net, which was mirrors.sahilister.in, hosted in Germany serves traffic for Termux, NomadBSD, Blender, BlendOS and GIMP.
-For a while in between, I hosted OSMC project mirror as well.
+Also, seems like it would be good to document stuff here for observing the progression, as the mirror is going multi-country now.
+Right now, my existing mirror i.e., mirrors.de.sahilister.net (was mirrors.sahilister.in), is hosted in Germany and serves traffic for Termux, NomadBSD, Blender, BlendOS and GIMP.
+For a while in between, it hosted OSMC project mirror as well.

 To explain what is a Free Software download mirror thing is first, I’ll quote myself from work blog -